Gov. Jay Inslee worries President Trump’s moves with the U.S. Postal Service will jeopardize mail-ballot voting

 “That means they can’t have universal mail-in voting,” he said.
 “They just can’t have it.”

 Congressional Democrats are seeking $3.6 billion to help states with the election and the Postal Service has requested $25 billion in emergency funds.
-Trump told reporters later Thursday that he wouldn’t veto a bill with funding for the Postal Service
+Trump told reporters later Thursday that he wouldn’t veto a bill with funding for the Postal Service.

 “This is one of the most grievous assaults on democracy I’ve seen in my lifetime, and I hope and believe it will offend both Republicans and Democrats and Independents and whatever other party is wronged because it has been such a success in Washington state,” Inslee said.